Rosnaldo/my-study/aws/vpc/entire-network/2-IGW.md

 # create IGW (Internet Gateway) to allow public EC2 to access internet
+## used for public subnets
+## allow both inbound and outbound traffic

 - create a IGW
   - name tag: DemoIGW